treysis/TTconv/README.md

    but so far it looked good.

 3. I haven't tested it for long time.
 Maybe it will stop.
 Just restart as noted under 1.
+Many users reported no issues at all over thousands of kilometers, and other issues might also stem from reception issues.

 4. I also haven't looked at CPU usage/battery drain.
 Please tell me if you find any unusual battery drain.

 5. Won't work after the next WNRO Event on November 20, 2038.
 You'll be transported back to 2019.
 But the time should stay correct.
 But maybe the current GPS won't even be around anymore.
 Maybe I will provide a solution (it's already in my head), but for now this has to suffice!

-6. Small memory leak causes increase of RAM usage of 2 KB per hour.
+6. Probably will catapult you 19.7 years into the future once TomTom releases an official update.

 Installation?

 Just unpack the archive to the main directory of the TomTom.
 It will then start automatically.
-In version v7 I added two menu options: "MiniLog Yes" and "MiniLog No".
-If you are a user of Joghurt's tool "MiniLog" or "Height", you should select "Yes", which will activate it.
-Otherwise select "No".
-The device will then reboot and both menu icons are deleted automatically.
+In version v10 I adjusted the startup script to automatically start the additional tools "MiniLog" or "Height" by a user named "Joghurt", which many people have installed on their devices.
+The old icons from version v7 ("MiniLog Yes" and "MiniLog No") are not needed anymore and are not included in newer versions (delete the following files manually from folder "sdkregistry": minilogyes.cap, minilogyes.bmp, minilogno.cap, minilogno.bmp).

 Advanced users:
-If you are using another tool that uses "ttn", you will have to overwrite the current "ttn" file when extracting or add this line (preferentially to the beginning) of "ttn":
+If you are using another tool that uses "ttn" for startup, you will have to overwrite the current "ttn" file when extracting or add this line (preferentially to the beginning) of "ttn":